 For each additional family member add $10,800

-Family size is determined by blood relation to the applicant or marriage to the applicant.
+Family size is determined by applicant’s household members who are related to the applicant by blood or by marriage.

 Do you qualify for GAP or PACE?